w3f/polkadot-wiki/docs/learn-account-generation.md

 ## Parity Signer

 Parity Signer is a secure way of storing your DOTs on an air-gapped device.
-It is highly recommended to turn off the WIFI, cellular network, Bluetooth, NFC when using it.
-If you have turned on, you should see an unshielded icon in red on the top-right corner that indicates your connection is not secure.
+It is highly recommended that you turn off wifi, cellular network, Bluetooth, NFC, and any other communications methods after installing it.
+If you have any communications methods turned on, you will see an "unshielded" icon in red on the top-right corner that indicates your connection may not be secure.

 ### Create Account

-Click "Create" to create an identity or "recover" if you have previously backup the recovery phrase.
+Click "Create" to create an identity, or "recover" if you have previously backed up the recovery phrase.
 You can have multiple identities on one device.
-And each identity can manage multiple addresses on different networks.
+Each identity can manage multiple addresses on different networks.

 ![Parity Signer Create Account 1](assets/accounts/ps-create-1.jpg)